 Most stores are open from 9.00 a.m. to 9.00 p.m.
 Monday-Saturday with a long lunch break between 1-4 p.m.

-The centre of Cusco is quite small and possible to explore on foot.
+The historic center of Cusco, where many of its attractions are located, is small and easy to explore on foot.
 Taxis in Cusco are cheap and recommended when arriving by air, train or bus and especially when returning to your hotel at night.

 FESTIVALS & EVENTS

-Two of the major festival dates are Carnaval, which is held over the weekend before Ash Wednesday, and Semana Santa (Holy Week), which ends on Easter Sunday.
-Carnival is celebrated in most of the Andes and Semana Santa throughout Peru.
-Another important festival is Fiesta de la Cruz, held on the first of May in much of the central and southern highlands and on the coast.
-In Cusco, the entire month of June is one huge fiesta, culminating in Inti Raymi, on June 24th, one of Peru’s prime tourist attractions.
-Another national festival is Todos los Santos (All Saints) on November 1st, and on December 8th is Festividad de la Inmaculada Concepcion.
+Two of the major festival dates in Peru are Carnival, held during the weekend before Ash Wednesday, and Holy Week (Semana Santa), which ends on Easter Sunday.
+Carnival is celebrated in most of the Andean region, while Holy Week is celebrated throughout Peru.
+Another important festival is the Fiesta de la Cruz (Festival of the Cross) held on May 1st in much of the central and southern highlands and on the coast.
+In Cusco, the entire month of June is one huge fiesta, culminating with Inti Raymi on June 24th, one of Peru’s prime tourist attractions.
+Another national festival is All Saints’ Day (Todos los Santos) on November 1st, and on December 8th the Festival of the Immaculate Conception is marked (Inmaculada Concepción).

-Apart from the festivals listed above, the main holidays are: January 1st, New Year, January 6th, Bajada de Reyes, May 1st, Labour Day, July 28-29th, Independence (Fiestas Patrias) and December 24-25th, Christmas.
+Apart from the festivals listed above, the main public holidays in Peru are: January 1st (New Year), January 6th (Epiphany), May 1st (Labor Day), July 28-29th (Independence Day / Fiestas Patrias) and December 24-25th (Christmas).

-For the organization of tours in and around Cusco contact our travel agency Culturas Peru
+For help organizing tours in and around Cusco, contact our travel agency Culturas Peru